MicrosoftDocs/power-platform/power-platform/alm/devops-build-tools.md

 scenario such as "generate a build artifact," "deploy to test," or "harvest maker changes."
 The build tasks can largely be categorized into four types:

 - Helper

 - Quality check

 - Solution

 - Environment management

 ## Get the Power Apps build tools

 The Power Apps build tools can be installed into your Azure DevOps organization from [Azure Marketplace](https://marketplace.visualstudio.com/items?itemName=microsoft-IsvExpTools.PowerApps-BuildTools).
-After<!--via Style Guide.--> they're installed, all tasks included in the Power Apps build tools will be available to add into any new or existing pipeline.
+After they're installed, all tasks included in the Power Apps build tools will be available to add into any new or existing pipeline.
 You can find them by searching for **powerapps**.